blumt/seed_plans/README.md

-# seed_plans
+# Seed plans!!!

-Demo for how to generate seed plans for GerryChain
+Demo for how to generate seed plans for GerryChain.